Modal Analysis of Buffet Effects Induced by Ultrahigh Bypass Ratio Nacelle Installation: Introduction

 The number of scientific studies employing modal analysis to buffet on full wing-body configurations is rather limited.
 Ohmichi et al. \cite{Ohmichi2018} employ POD and DMD to study buffet on the NASA Common Research Model.
 In the study, the authors analyze the 3D velocity field about the blank wing.
 The snapshots are generated using a zonal detached eddy simulation (ZDES).
 The dominant fluid structures oscillate in the range $St \in [0.2,0.6]$ ($St=fc_\mathrm{MAC}/U_\infty$ - Strouhal number, $f$ - frequency, $c_\mathrm{MAC}$ - mean aerodynamic chord, $U_\infty$ - free stream velocity) and propagate from mid span towards the wing tip.
 The propagating shock oscillations create a cellular mode shape with increasing length towards the tip.
 The authors also identify low-frequency disturbances with $St\approx 0.06$, which modify the entire shock front nearly uniformly, similar to 2D airfoil buffet.
 Masini et al. \cite{Masini2019} studied the RCB12 half model with blank wing in buffet conditions by means of unsteady pressure sensitive paint (uPSP).
 The authors identify two distinct phenomena dominating the flow physics, namely, low-frequency shock unsteadiness in the range $St \in [0.05,0.15]$, connected to mostly inboard traveling pressure disturbances, and broadband outboard running pressure waves in the range $St \in [0.2,0.5]$, forming the buffet cells.
 In a follow-up study by the same authors \cite{Masini2020}, they supplement the wind tunnel tests with scale-resolving delayed detached eddy simulations (DDES).
 Comparing the modal analyses of experimental and numerical data reveals that the simulations successfully reproduce the broadband, outboard-propagating pressure disturbances, centered at $St \approx 0.27$.
 However, the low-frequency content remains unique to the experimental data.
 Among others, the authors hypothesize the wing's flexibility and wind tunnel disturbances as potential discrepancies between experiments and simulations.
+Ohmichi and Sugioka \cite{Ohmichi2026} apply variational mode decomposition-based nonstationary coherent structure (VMD-NCS) analysis to unsteady pressure-sensitive paint measurements on the NASA common research model.
+The method isolates low-frequency shock oscillations ($St \approx 0.1$) and buffet cells ($St \in [0.37, 0.8]$).
+Their analysis reveals that buffet cell amplitude is not directly coupled to the phase of shock oscillations.
+Instead, buffet cell fluctuations correlate with the boundary layer separation state, persisting strongly in regions of sustained separation and varying with intermittent separation outboard.
+These experimental findings support computational studies suggesting buffet cells emerge from separation mechanisms rather than direct shock feedback \cite{Plante2021}.